IsaaMaster/NoteWorks/README.md

    autopep8 --in-place --aggressive --aggressive --recursive .
    isort .
 ### Contact Information:
-Please reach out to isong@westmont for any questions or comments.
+Please reach out to isong@westmont.edu for any questions or comments.